lighthouse-labs/Parse-Server-For-Students/README.md

 There are currently 2 different bash scripts you can use to generate heroku dynos from the google sheet:

-* [Parse Server from Google Sheet instructions](https://github.com/lighthouse-labs/Parse-Server-For-Students/blob/master/Parse_Server_from_google_sheet_instructions.md) This will update or create all servers in the google sheet.
+* [Parse Server from Google Sheet instructions](https://github.com/lighthouse-labs/Parse-Server-For-Students/blob/master/docs/Parse_Server_from_google_sheet_instructions.md) This will update or create all servers in the google sheet.
-* [Parse Server script instructions](https://github.com/lighthouse-labs/Parse-Server-For-Students/blob/master/Parse_Server_from_google_sheet_instructions.md) This will update or create only a sinlge server.
+* [Parse Server script instructions](https://github.com/lighthouse-labs/Parse-Server-For-Students/blob/master/docs/Parse_Server_from_google_sheet_instructions.md) This will update or create only a sinlge server.
+* [Parse Server Delete Dyno instructions](https://github.com/lighthouse-labs/Parse-Server-For-Students/blob/master/docs/Parse_Server_destroy_script_instructions.md) This will delete the dyno when we are done using it.
+It is important that you use this script to remove all the student dynos at the end of the course.

 #### How the scripts work